senchalabs/docs-i18n/guides/mvc_dependencies/README.md

 * **controllers** - instantiates each Controller after loading
 * **stores** - instantiates each Store, giving it a default store ID if one is not specified

-What this means is that if you want to take advantage of all of the convenience MVC offers you, you're advised to use these configuration options when defining your application dependencies.
+This means that if you want to take advantage of all of the convenience MVC offers you, you are advised to use these configuration options when defining your application dependencies.

 ## Profile-specific Dependencies

-When using <a href="#!/guide/profiles">Device Profiles</a>, chances are it means you have some classes that are used only on certain devices.
+When using <a href="#!/guide/profiles">Device Profiles</a>, chances are that you have some classes that are used only on certain devices.
 For example, the Tablet version of your app probably contains more functionality than the Phone version, which usually means it will need to load more classes.
 Additional dependencies can be specified inside each Profile:

     Ext.define('MyApp.profile.Tablet', {
         extend: 'Ext.app.Profile',